Pirate Express: Production

 Pirate Express was picked up for development by Teletoon in 2011.
 Originally, the show was set to be a Canada-France co-production between Atomic Cartoons and Ellipsanime, with episodes expected to be finished by March 2012.
 In July 2013, the series was officially greenlit for production, but with Australia's Sticky Pictures replacing Ellipsanime as a co-production partner.
 It was then set for a fall 2014 debut on Teletoon and Nine Network in Australia.
 Ultimately, the show would launch in both markets in 2015.

+Reception

+At the 2015 Leo Awards, Pirate Express received the Best Musical Score award and a Best Animated Series nomination.

 Episodes

 International broadcast

 In the United Kingdom, the series aired on Kix.
 In South East Asia, Pirate Express debuted on Disney XD on September 5, 2015.
 In the United States, the series is currently available on Tubi and Peacock as of February 2022.